MadRoosterCro/modern_javascript_sandbox/11-statements-and-comparisons/README.md

 - If both values are numbers, they are considered equal if they are both not `NaN` and are the same value, or if one is `+0` and one is `-0`.

-> NOTE: Strict equality is almost always the correct comparison operation to use!